arangodb/docs/drivers/kafka-connector-configuration.md

 ### data.errors.tolerance

 - type: *string*
-- default: *none*
+- default: `none`

-Behavior for tolerating errors during connector operation. ‘none’ is the default value and signals that any error will result in an immediate connector task failure; ‘all’ changes the behavior to skip over problematic records.

-Whether data errors will be tolerated:
+Whether data errors are tolerated during connector operation.

-- `none`: data errors will result in an immediate connector task failure
+- `none`: data errors result in an immediate connector task failure
 - `all`: changes the behavior to skip over records generating data errors.
-If DLQ is configured, then the record will be reported.
+  If DLQ is configured, then the record is reported.

 ### extra.data.error.nums